-To add a citation in Word, click into the document where you want to add the citation, click the magnifying glass (with quote symbol) at the left in the ribbon, then search for the citation to add, click the reference (or Ctrl + click multiple references) then click the Insert button.
+To add a citation in Word, click into the document where you want to add the citation, and from the EndNote ribbon in Word click the magnifying glass (with quote symbol) at the left in the ribbon, then search for the citation to add, click the reference (or Ctrl + click multiple references) then click the Insert button.
 EndNote desktop allows displaying all references in your desktop library by searching for * (the asterisk); however, EndNote Online does not list references when searching for *, so you have to search by words in the references including author names.

 You can change the citation style at any time (it will change any EndNote citations to the new style).
 Select the style in the Style selection list in the ribbon.
 If the style you need is not showing, click Select Another Style and an EndNote Styles window will appear.
 Search in the list for the style, click it and then click the OK button.
 To search for the style, you can quickly type the first few letters of the style and EndNote will go to that part of the list.